rootstrap/apple_auth/README.md

 end
 ```

-We strongly recommend to use environment variable when you add this values.
+We strongly recommend to use environment variables for these values.

-Apple sign in workflow:
+Apple sign-in workflow:

 ![alt text](https://docs-assets.developer.apple.com/published/360d59b776/rendered2x-1592224731.png)

-For more information, check the [Apple oficial documentation](https://developer.apple.com/documentation/sign_in_with_apple/sign_in_with_apple_rest_api)
+For more information, check the [Apple oficial documentation](https://developer.apple.com/documentation/sign_in_with_apple/sign_in_with_apple_rest_api).

 Validate JWT token and get user information: